What should China do?

 Recent developments

-- Climate momentum started to wane since H2 2021 and has declined further in 2022.
+• Climate momentum started to wane since H2 2021 and has declined further in 2022.
 China’s self-defeating zero COVID strategy is taking a significant toll on the country, including its economy.
 Slow growth and geopolitical challenges are diverting political attention away from the climate agenda.
-Meanwhile, the energy crisis in Europe is strengthening the Chinese perception that coal needs to be prioritized ahead of other considerations.
+Meanwhile, the Russia-Ukraine crisis is cementing the Chinese desire for more coal to ensure energy security.

 Strengths